Fair Value Measurements

 Assets and liabilities measured at fair value on a recurring basis, including their levels in the fair value hierarchy are as follows:

-During the three months ended September 30, 2022 and 2021, the Company recorded gains of $610 and $5,204, respectively, on the change in fair value of the warrant liability.
-During the nine months ended September 30, 2022 and 2021, the Company recorded a gain of $2,360 and a loss of $2,782, respectively, on the change in fair value of the warrant liability.
-These gains and losses are included in other income (expense) in the condensed consolidated statements of operations and comprehensive loss.
+During the years ended December 31, 2022 and 2021, the Company recorded gains of $2,394 and $6,001, respectively, on the change in fair value of its warrant liability.
+These gains are included in other income (expense) in the consolidated statements of operations and comprehensive loss.
+During the year ended December 31, 2022, all warrants valued at market had expired and there was no warrant liability as of December 31, 2022.

 The carrying amount of the Company’s term loan approximates its fair value based upon market interest rates available to the Company for debt of similar risk and maturities, a Level 3 input.
-See Note 11 — Notes Payable for additional information.
+See Note 12 — Notes Payable for additional information.
 Additionally, the carrying amount of the Company’s loans receivable, net of related current expected credit losses, approximates their fair values.
-See Note 9 — Loans Receivable for additional information.
+See Note 10 — Loans Receivable for additional information.
 The carrying amounts of all financial assets and liabilities, other than notes payable and loans receivables, approximate their fair values.
-There were no transfers between the levels of fair value hierarchy during the three and nine months ended September 30, 2022 and 2021.
+There were no transfers between the levels of fair value hierarchy during the years ended December 31, 2022 and 2021.

 Items Measured at Fair Value on a Non-Recurring Basis

-As a result of missed forecasts for Jupiter Research, LLC (“Jupiter”), the Company conducted additional testing of its goodwill related to Jupiter as of June 30, 2022.
-After this review, the Company determined that the carrying amount of the Jupiter reporting unit exceeded its estimated recoverable amount and recorded a $6,668 goodwill impairment charge for the six months ended June 30, 2022.
-During the three months ended September 30, 2022, the Company did not identify any additional impairment triggers.
-The following table summarizes the goodwill activity for the nine months ended September 30, 2022:
+As a result of missed forecasts for Jupiter, the Company conducted testing of its goodwill related to Jupiter as of June 30, 2022.
+After this review, the Company determined that the carrying amount of the Jupiter reporting unit exceeded its fair value and recorded a $6,668 goodwill impairment charge for the six months ended June 30, 2022.